 Homeowners in Michigan can defer property taxes if they meet specific requirements.

-Such requirements include being at least 62 years of age, having a gross household income of $40,000 or less for the preceding tax year, being disabled, or meeting other demographic requirements.
+Such requirements include being at least 62 years of age or having a gross household income of $40,000 or less in the year prior but no later than December 31, 2006 (with more income brackets listed on the Michigan sliding scale).

 Minnesota